 Communication Arts recognizes the MODE 2017 opening titles, a video by Brent Barson that highlights the technological and stylistic capacity of modern motion design.

-There are no awards more prestigious or widely-recognized in the design field than to be recognized for excellence in Communications Arts’ Design Annual issue.
+The Design Annual issue of Communication Arts magazine recognizes the best in visual art across many industries.
 Though Department of Design Professor Brent Barson has been featured before, he’s happy to be recognized by the publication once again.

 “It feels really good,” Barson said.
 “It is tough to get into, there are around 4,000 entrants.
 It’s very gratifying, makes the effort worth it.”

-Communication Arts recognized Barson for his work on the MODE Conference 2017 opening titles video.
+Communication Arts honored Barson for his work on the MODE Conference 2017 opening titles video.
 MODE, or Motion Design Education, commissioned Barson’s work.
 MODE has regularly scheduled conventions and continues to “encourage, share and help motion design by providing a platform for research pedagogy,” as stated by the organization’s website.
-Though the organization was originally founded by three motion design educators it’s since quadrupled in size, with Barson being among the professors who have joined on.
+Though the organization was originally founded by three motion design educators, it has since quadrupled in size, with Barson being among the professors who have joined on.